holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.5.1 Unfilled Roles

-Whenever a Role defined by a Circle is unfilled, the person in the Role that holds a Domain on assignments into the unfilled Role is automatically considered to fill it until a new assignment is made.
+Whenever a Role defined by a Circle is unfilled, any person who controls assignments into that Role is automatically considered to fill it until a new assignment is made.
+If there is no one who clearly controls assignments into that Role, then the Lead Link of that Circle is automatically considered to fill the Role until a new assignment is made.

 #### 1.5.2 Assigning Roles to Multiple People